Jump to video!

 - As you keep going, it will feel like nothing is happening for a bit, but then the sugar around the peanuts will start to melt again, and the peanuts will start to get wet spots.
 Once all of the peanuts have some wet spots on them, sprinkle on the sesame seeds as evenly as you can, and toss well to coat.
 DO NOT let the sugar liquefy too much; you want just SOME wet spots on all of the peanuts so the sesame seeds have something to stick on (see video for what this should look like).

-- Once the nuts are well coated in sesame seeds, transfer onto the prepared baking sheet to cool, spreading the peanuts apart so they don't stick to each other.
+- Once the nuts are coated in sesame seeds, transfer onto the prepared baking sheet to cool, spreading the peanuts apart so they don't stick to each other.

 - Let cool completely before eating.
 These can be stored in an airtight container for several weeks, but let's face it, they will not last that long!